-A new Village Centre in San Remo has been approved by Council and is under construction.
-This centre is restricted in size due to its support role for the District Centres at Lake Haven, Warnervale and Wyong.
+A new Village Centre in San Remo has been approved by Council.
+This centre will be restricted in size due to its support role for the District Centres at Lake Haven, Warnervale and Wyong.
+It is expected to be anchored by a full-line supermarket.